radian-software/straight.el/README.md

 least until the recipe happens to be changed upstream and your init-file isn't updated.)

+There is one minor caveat to the above discussion.
+If your fork makes changes to the way in which recipes are interpreted, then those changes will not be effective during the interpretation of your own recipe for `straight.el`.
+If you wish for them to be, then you will have to follow the same procedure that is followed in `straight.el` itself for making changes to recipe interpretation.
+These details are outlined in the [developer manual][straight.el-recipe-internals]; see also `install.el` for an explanation of this aspect of the bootstrap mechanism.

 ### Interactive usage

 The primary usage of `straight.el` is expected to be in your